 1. What did you do last week?

 I finished milestone 0 for my multicore operating systems class.
 All we had to do was blink an led on the circuit board but it took a while to get used to low-level programming and reading manuals.
-I also started to look at the collatz project for this course.
+I also started to look at the collatz project for software engineering.

 2. What’s in your way?

-I’m trying to better understand the requirements for this class.
-Getting started with collatz feels slightly overwhelming just because there’s a lot of steps you need to do before you start developing.
+Getting started with collatz felt slightly overwhelming because there’s a lot of set-up steps you need to do before you start developing.

 3. What will you do next week?

-I want to finish collatz fairly early on in the week so I have time for my other classes and deadlines.
+I want to finish the collatz project early on in the week so I have time for my other classes and deadlines.
 I also have linear algebra homework due on Thursday so I’m trying to get that done earlier as well.

 4. What is your experience with assertions, unit tests, coverage, and continuous integration?

-I used assertations during my principals of operating systems course last semester.
-We primarily used them to make sure our kernel was in a non-broken state.
+I used assertions during my principals of operating systems course last semester.
+We mostly used them to make sure our kernel was in a non-broken state.

 I don’t have a lot of experience with unit testing.
-I’m excited in using them as a guide for my development process.
+I’m excited to use them as a guide for my development process.
 I have never used a tool that determines code coverage, but it seems useful.

-The development team I worked with last summer practiced agile as well as continuous integration.
-The only times we ran into trouble was when: someone would break the master build or if we went too long without merging.
+The development team I worked with last summer practiced agile development as well as continuous integration.
+The imes we ran into trouble was when someone would break the master build or if we went too long without merging.
 When we went too long without merging, it took a lot of work to integrate everything.